martynj2001/chrissy/README.md

 To Do:

-1. Contact Page.
+1. Contact Page - FB Page, Messenger, email (info@chrissystherapies.co.uk)
-2. Prices.
+2. Prices - add actual data.
-3. Footer - better liks to facebook, more widgets!
+3. Footer - better links to facebook, more widgets!

-4. MAKE MOBILE FRIENDLY @media
+4. Redesign with main page margins (left & right) and background image (fixed-2.jpeg).

+5. AJAX module for treatments page - see JS book for exmaple (experimental - just for learning)